 These guidelines will help you operate your drill press correctly and get the best results for your DIY woodworking projects.

-Fit the Bit.
+Attach the Bit.

 Adjust the Table.

 Some models include a crank for adjusting the height of your table.
 Others can move freely once you release the clamping lever.
 The operation can adjust the height of your table.